AnimeshMaheshwari22/AnimeshMaheshwari22/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hello!
 I am Animesh Maheshwari.
 I am passionate about learning and working in the domain of Machine Learning.
-I am learning and
+Currently I am learning and working in the domain of Computer Vision.

 ![Github stats](https://github-readme-stats.vercel.app/api?username=AnimeshMaheshwari22)